remirror/remirror/docs/advanced/naming-conventions.md

 This document is for extension developers who wish to create their own extensions.

+## Interfaces

+Destructured object parameter is postfixed with `Props`.
+For interfaces with a single property e.g. `EditorViewProp` the postfix is the singular `Prop` to signify that the interface is designed to be composed with other interfaces.

 ## Extensions

 - Packages must supply the following keywords - `remirror`, `extension`.